mindjuice/victory-docs/src/screens/docs/components/victory-line/ecology.md

 ### categories

 The `categories` prop specifies how categorical data for a chart should be ordered.
-This prop should be given as an array of string values, or an object with these arrays of values specified for x and y.
+This prop should be given as an array of string values, or an object with these arrays of values specified for `x` and `y`.
 If this prop is not set, categorical data will be plotted in the order it was given in the data array.

 *examples:* `categories={["dogs", "cats", "mice"]}`